Choose the Windows user Splunk Enterprise should run as

 More ways to secure Splunk Enterprise

-Prepare your Windows network for an installation as a network or domain user
+Prepare your Windows network to run Splunk Enterprise as a network or domain user